Practical information for EU students

 Step 2) Getting essentials for your new home

-You might need furniture, kitchen items, or study supplies.
-For affordable options, visit stores in the city center like Action and Hema, which sell a variety of household goods.
-A sustainable option is buying from students who are moving out.
-Join the Wageningen Student Plaza Facebook Group or WhatsApp group for secondhand deals
+You may need furniture, kitchen items or stationery.
+For affordable options, visit city centre stores such as Action and HEMA, which sell a variety of household goods.
+Another option is to buy from students who are moving out or visit a Kringloopwinkel (2nd-hand store).
+Join the Facebook group Wageningen Student Plaza to find out more, or join the WhatsApp group for secondhand deals.

 Moving Large Items